3 Diversity, Equity, and Inclusion Trends in Store for 2022

 2. The lasting impact of COVID-19

-Yet, some medical and infectious disease experts predict that it will take well into 2021 before enough people are vaccinated that we can return to normal ways of work and life.
+Many medical and infectious disease experts predict that it will take more time until enough people are vaccinated that we can return to normal ways of work and life.
 Up until that point, and even beyond, coronavirus will remain top of mind, as will precautions that help prevent spread.

-In this diversity, equity, and inclusion trend, we can already see companies preparing for this ongoing tussle with coronavirus in a number of ways.
+In this diversity, equity, and inclusion trend, we can already see companies preparing for this ongoing healthy and safety policies around coronavirus in a number of ways.
 For example, some companies are instituting special time-away policies for people who have to care for loved ones suffering from COVID-19—or who have contracted the virus themselves.
 Others are rolling out flexible WFH policies, leaving the option open for people who are uncomfortable about returning to the office.

 It’s a start.
 But how are we accommodating workers who have to pick up the slack at home for a spouse or family member who cannot participate due to quarantine?
 What about people who choose to vaccinate, and those who don’t?
 It’s one of many COVID-19-related dynamics that, because it impacts various communities, people, and families differently, will undoubtedly raise questions about workplace equity.
 This is something talent teams and HR leaders are going to need to start thinking about, and eventually creating policies surrounding this new normal.

-With an economy by and large strained by the throes of 2020, many businesses are tightening up operations.
+With an economy strained by the throes of 2020, many businesses are tightening up operations.
 Margins are thin.
 At the same time, the need to source top talent is at an all-time high.
-In 2021, the ability to efficiently scour a high volume of candidates to source and hire top-tier talent will be a distinct competitive advantage.
+In 2022, the ability to efficiently scour a high volume of candidates to source and hire top-tier talent will be a distinct competitive advantage.

 Why automate?
 By creating automated workflows, stages, assessments—by simplifying the review process—you can free up talent and recruiting staff to focus on higher-value tasks.
 These include building a customized candidate experience, one built on a robust DEI framework that helps support these important initiatives.
 We know that 67% of job seekers consider workplace diversity important while evaluating potential employers.
 To attract and keep this kind of talent, companies will have to use automation to ensure a diverse environment.